 Contact us after reading this article if you want to know more about the connection between oral hygiene and your overall health.

-Oral Health Affects Your Overall Health
+How Oral Health Affects Your Overall Health

 These are symptoms not only of oral disease, but also of other health conditions.
-It’s no wonder that people with are 40% more likely to have another health condition than those without the disease.
+It’s no wonder that people with periodontal (gum) disease are 40% more likely to have another health condition than those without it.

 In fact, the same excessive bacteria that can cause periodontal disease also can contribute to other health problems such as:

 - Cardiovascular disease: The has acknowledged a link between gum disease and cardiovascular disease.
 Strokes, clogged arteries, and heart disease have been found to have a connection with oral inflammation and infections.